convertigo/c8oprj-lib-baserow/project.md

 </p></blockquote></details>

-<details><summary><b>formssource_GetTableData</b> : Get data from a Baserow table for a data grid</summary><blockquote><p>
+<details><summary><b>formssource_GetTableData</b> : Get data from the no-code database table for a data grid</summary><blockquote><p>

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") formssource_GetTableData

-Get data from a Baserow table for a data grid.
-Each column of the Baserow table will be displayed as the same column in the data grid
+Get data from the no-code database table for a data grid.
+Each column of the table will be displayed as the same column in the data grid

 <span style="color:DarkGoldenRod">Variables</span>